 South East Essex Quality Improvement Collaborative

-Castle Point & Rochford CCG and Southend CCG are working with UCLPartners in 2019 to increase Quality Improvement (QI) capacity and capability across the South East Essex footprint in the ‘South East Essex Quality Improvement Collaborative’.
+During 2019 we worked with Castle Point & Rochford CCG and Southend CCG to increase Quality Improvement (QI) capacity and capability across the South East Essex footprint in the ‘South East Essex Quality Improvement Collaborative’.

 The Quality Improvement Collaborative programme supported General Practice staff in South East Essex to develop and implement local improvement projects, harnessing the opportunities presented by the Quality and Outcomes Framework (QoF), Primary Care Contract and development of new care models.

 14 General Practices ran improvement projects that tackled